Ksushis/getting-and-cleaning-data-course-project/Codebook.md

 ---

 ## Project Description
-The purpose of this poejct goal was to demostrate my ability to collect, work with, and clean a data set.
+The purpose of this poject was to demostrate my ability to collect, work with, and clean a data set.
 The goal was to prepare tidy data that can be used for later analysis based on some parameters (to be described later in this Codebook).

 ##Study design and data processing